sgluege/climbing-training-resources/hangboard_protocols.md

 Do two more hangs following the above protocol.
 Each hang should be near maximal (rating of perceived exertion of 9 to 9.5 out of 10), but not quite take you to failure…except, perhaps, on the third hang of a set.
 After doing the first set of three hangs, rest 3 to 5 minutes before doing a second set of three hangs.
 Initially, focus on training the half-crimp and open-crimp grips—one set each.
 Advanced climbers can do a second set for each half- and open-crimp grips, plus one or two additional sets that target one- and/or two-finger pockets.
 Limit yourself to a maximum of six sets.
 Keep detailed notes of the holds used, weight added, and the number of hangs and sets performed.

-STRENGTH-ENDURANCE TRAINING WITH “REPEATERS” zlagboard training lisa horst
+## 2 STRENGTH-ENDURANCE TRAINING WITH REPEATERS

 Strength-endurance is the capacity to maintain a high level of force production throughout repeated efforts lasting up to about one minute in duration.
 This is the stuff of gripping up long, hard boulder problems and route crux sequences.

 Excelling in these strenuous situations demands high neural drive and alactic power, but also a significant anaerobic reserve (anaerobic lactic system).
 Furthermore, brief “micro rests” between grips and the longer breaks between boulders (and during on-route rests) allow the aerobic energy system to come significantly into play to drive recovery of ATP/CP and efflux of lactate and H+ ions between efforts.
 Since Repeaters closely mimic these climbing situations—and stress all three bioenergetics systems—it’s the go-to exercise for developing strength-endurance in the finger flexor muscles.